-The Residency Training Program in Otolaryngology-Head and Neck Surgery at the University at Buffalo Jacobs School of Medicine and Biomedical Sciences is designed to provide residents with education in the comprehensive medical and surgical management of patients of all ages with diseases and disorders that affect the ears, upper respiratory and upper alimentary system and related structures in the head and neck.
+Our head and neck surgery residency program provides a comprehensive education in medical and surgical management of patients of all ages with diseases and disorders that affect the ears, upper respiratory and upper alimentary system and related structures.

 The residents are expected to attain competency in patient care, medical knowledge, practice based learning and improvement, inter-personal and communication skills, professionalism and system based practice throughout their educational experience.
 The residents are afforded increasing levels of responsibility throughout their educational experience.

-During the Chief Resident year, the residents are the primary surgeon on many of their own cases with continuous faculty supervision in the pre-operative, peri-operative and post-operative course.
-The Chief Residents will form a pre-operative, operative and post-operative plan and after review with the assigned sub-specialty faculty, will be the primary surgeon on these cases with direct faculty supervision.
+During the Chief Resident year, the resident is the primary surgeon on many of their own cases.
+The Chief Resident will form a pre-operative, operative and post-operative plan and after review with the assigned sub-specialty faculty, will be the primary surgeon on these cases with direct faculty supervision.

 The duration of the residency is five years.

-The PGY-2 through PGY-5 year rotations cover all aspects of Otolaryngology-Head and Neck Surgery.
-A structured research experience with instruction in research methods and designs is also included in the curriculum.
+The PGY-2 through PGY-5 year rotations cover all aspects of otolaryngology-head and neck surgery.
+A structured research experience with instruction in research methods and design is also included in the curriculum.

-The clinical experience is provided at four hospital sites as well as affiliated clinicals and ambulatory surgery centers.
-With thirty full-time and volunteer faculty supervisors, there is a rich operative experience encompassing all aspects of Otolaryngology-Head and Neck Surgery.
-In addition, a structured didactics program throughout all five years of residency and outpatient management of otolaryngologic patients with our faculty provide a comprehensive learning environment.
+The clinical experience is provided at 4 hospital sites as well as affiliated clinics and ambulatory surgery centers.
+With thirty full-time and volunteer faculty supervisors, there is a rich operative experience encompassing all aspects of otolaryngology-head and neck surgery.
+In addition, a structured didactic program throughout all five years of residency and outpatient management of otolaryngologic patients with our faculty provide a comprehensive learning environment.

 Beverly A. Hurley